Social and Cultural Change

 There’s been a significant social and cultural shift over a relatively short space of time.
 So for us as churches, we need to consider our approach as these changes have a number of implications for us.

-The use of technology, particularly internet access, mobile technology, social media and advances in virtual reality, augmented reality and artificial intelligence technology, has opened up whole new areas of risk and opportunity for perpetrators of abuse.
-There are of course many benefits to the use of technology, but these technological advances have resulted in changes to patterns of abuse and increased risk.
-Whether this involves online grooming, sexting, radicalisation or creates space for abusers to identify others who have similar inclinations to collaborate in abusive behaviour etc., technology has played a significant part in these shifting patterns.
+Internet access, mobile technology, social media and all the advances in virtual reality, has opened up new areas of risk and opportunities for perpetrators of abuse.
+There are many benefits to the use of technology, but these advances have resulted in changes to the patterns of abuse and increased risk.
+Online grooming, sexting, and radicalisation, creates space for abusers to identify others who have similar inclinations to collaborate in abusive behaviour, technology has played a significant part in these shifting patterns.

-There is a clearer understanding that abusers have used a culture of secrecy, coercion, manipulative control and fear to facilitate their continuing abuse.
+There is a clearer understanding that abusers use a culture of secrecy, coercion, manipulation as well as fear, to facilitate their abuse.
 This has resulted in a far greater expectation and requirement of openness and transparency.
-Many of these issues are still being worked through, but it will not be a surprise to see significant shifts in this aspect of safeguarding over the coming years.
+It it will not be a surprise to see significant shifts in this aspect of safeguarding over the coming years.
 This could present significant challenges for churches.

 Within society, we’ve seen a shift to a more secularised outlook.
 Moving away from what’s been traditionally regarded as broadly “Christian values”.
 The shifts within society should make us think carefully about how we engage with the culture.
 It also provides us with many opportunities for meaningful gospel conversation.
 However we must recognise that there is a far greater suspicion of churches than there has ever been.